The Science of Life Purpose: Does It Really Lead to Happiness?

 Or maybe you have reached a stage in your life where you do want to find purpose.
 When you are in your 20s, you enjoy the ride and don’t question your existence, but finding a purpose later in life is more challenging but also rewarding.
 Many people struggle with how to find purpose outside of work or how to find purpose in retirement, and I hope I can help put you on the right path.

-Will having purpose make you happy?
+Does having a life purpose make you happy?

-How to find your purpose
+How to find your life purpose

 What Gives You Meaning?